vivianepstud/evaluate-news-nlp/README.md

 HTML, Sass and Javascript files were extensively modified.

-Simple Node JS App that analyses articles with Natural Language Processing.
+Simple Node JS App that analyses webpage with Natural Language Processing provided by Meaning Cloud.

 Project Highlights